chloe-hahn/document-viewer-docs/releasenotes/index.md

     - Adjust annotation hierarchy
     - Handle events triggered by annotation operations.

+- Added the property [`annotationConfig`]({{ site.api }}interface/editviewerconstructoroptions.html#annotationConfig) to `EditViewerConstructorOptions` for configuring the annotations in the viewer, including the toolbar, palette, and default annotation style:

+    - [annotationSelectionStyle]({{ site.api }}interface/annotationconfig.html#annotationSelectionStyle): Defines the style of annotation selection.
+    - [inkCreateDelay]({{ site.api }}interface/annotationconfig.html#inkCreateDelay): Specifies the delay for ink creation to support annotations created in multiple strokes.
+    - [showOnTopWhenSelected]({{ site.api }}interface/annotationconfig.html#showOnTopWhenSelected): Determines whether the selected annotation should be displayed on the top layer.

 - Added the method [`<static> addFonts()`]({{ site.api }}namespace/ddv.html#static-addfonts) to add fonts to the library.

 - Added the method [`selectAnnotations()`]({{ site.api }}class/editviewer.html#selectannotations) to select the specified annotation(s) on the current page.